DavidWells/davidwells.io-v1/content/blog/2019-05-09-netlify-year-one.md

 <img src="https://user-images.githubusercontent.com/532272/45775428-93c74000-bc04-11e8-9a27-084170353563.png" />

-If you are curious about [Netlify add-ons checkout this deck](https://docs.google.com/presentation/d/1x-pE1-_-eN1kvyITTAHIuIWReUxQulQHoiEBBmB3dsE/edit?usp=sharing) and get in touch with me.
+If you are curious about [Netlify add-ons, checkout this deck](https://docs.google.com/presentation/d/1x-pE1-_-eN1kvyITTAHIuIWReUxQulQHoiEBBmB3dsE/edit?usp=sharing) and get in touch with me.

 ### Super secret upcoming integrations